lsu-ddem/coding-for-the-web/content/_index.en.md

 ---
-title: "Coding for the Web Index"
+title: "Coding for the Web"
 ---

 # Coding for the Web